European human rights watchdog slams Roma segregation in Slovakia, Czech Republic

 Almost one in five Slovak Romas did not finish primary education and only 17 percent continued into secondary studies, according to the 2010 United Nations Development Programme household survey, the latest data available.

-The same survey showed 43 percent of Roma children enrolled in mainstream schools were in practise attending ethnically segregated classes.
+The same survey showed 43 percent of Roma children enrolled in mainstream schools were in practice attending ethnically segregated classes.

 In a 2011 census, only two percent of Slovakia's 5.4 million citizens said they were Roma, but experts estimate the Roma population at about 7.5 percent.
 Most are integrated with the majority population, but many still live in illegal settlements without electricity, sewage and water.